pkssteve/class_hierarchy/README.md

 - `clangd` (C++ language server)
-- compiling your C++ project using `clang` (can be easily done via the `CMake Tools` extension in VS Code)
+- compiling your C++ project using `clang` (can be easily done via the `CMake Tools` extension in VS Code) (Recommend adding *.idx to .gitignore after compiling with clang)

 ## Usage